AusafMo/DontLookUp/README.md

 <hr/>

 #### Why dont we just call OpenAI ?
-- Oh we want to, just dont have that sweet creds and uncle sam wont help 😕
+- Oh we want to, just dont have that sweet creds and uncle sam wont help <br>
+PS: Ended up calling Gemini Instead 😕

+## TODO:

+- [ ] Local LLaMa
+- [ ] Async Wrapper for Gemini
+- [ ] Actual Extension
+- [ ] Delete Keys

 **If you stumbled here by mistake, and if by sheer coincidence, you are intrigued, we encourage you to contribute, suggest or Advise, we need you 🥺**